jsatgit/feed-api/README.md

 ### Major Dependencies

 1. [Flask](http://flask.pocoo.org/) - Flask is used as the web application framework.
 It is responsible for handling concurrent HTTP requests with custom Python code.
-Flask was chosen because it has a clean interface and it allows us to choose our own database tools.
+Flask was chosen because it has a clean interface and it gives the developer freedom to choose custom database tools.

 3. [SQLite](https://www.sqlite.org/) - SQLite is used as a database to support data persistence.
 A relational database was chosen because the relationship between users, feeds, articles can be easily expressed and queried using this model.
-SQLite was used instead of MySQL or Postgres since it is lightweight and the higher concurrency aspects of client/server databases are of lower priority.
+SQLite was used instead of MySQL or Postgres since it is lightweight and the higher concurrency aspects of client/server databases are of lower priority at the moment.

 ### Database Schema